The Franchise Law Review: New Zealand

 A franchising dispute involving a franchisor called Hire Intelligence International Limited resulted in proceedings being issued in the High Court and the reported decision is Cityside Asset Pty Limited & Ors v.
 1 Solution Limited & Ors.24 The High Court proceeding involved discovery, the destruction of vital evidence and legal privilege.
 The dispute was subsequently resolved after a two-day mediation and the High Court proceedings were discontinued by consent.

-The Commerce (Criminalisation of Cartels) Amendment Act 2019 will come into force on 8 April 2021.
-Further, the Privacy Act 2020 became law on 1 December 2020 and the Trusts Act 2019 will come into force on 30 January 2021.
-All three Acts will have an impact on franchising in some way.
+The Commerce (Criminalisation of Cartels) Amendment Act 2019 came into force on 8 April 2021.
+Also, the new Privacy Act 2020 and the Trusts Act 2019 together with the recent Cartels amendment will all have an impact on franchising in some way.
+In addition, note that the Fair Trading Amendment Act 2021 will come into force on 16 August 2022, and it will bring in new obligations and restrictions relating to unfair contract terms and other matters.
 Local expert legal advice should be obtained in relation to franchising in New Zealand to assess the implications of the new laws.

 1 Stewart Germann is the principal of Stewart Germann Law Office.